a3r0id/discord-twitter-webhook/pyinstaller.md

 - Thats it!
 The exectuable will be located @ `../dist/webhook.exe`

-- Note: The executable will run on most windows machines.
+- Note: The executable will run on most windows machines, no Python installation or dependencies are required!

 - Note: You must include the config.json in the directory of your executable.